john-ds-mc/john-ds-mc/README.md

 # Hey, I'm John

-I build AI-powered products.
 Currently working on [Lettie](https://lettie.uk) — an AI agent that watches every new London rental listing, learns your taste, and sends enquiries automatically.

 ### Open source